An orientation for first-time visitors

 To the right or east of the historic center is the Lido di Venezia, a long, narrow strip of land that separates the Venetian Lagoon (which surrounds Venice) from the Adriatic Sea.
 Cruise ships and ferries enter and exit the lagoon via the Porto di Lido, a gap between the Lido and the suburb of Punta Sabbioni.

 Now that you have an overview of Venice's geography, zoom in on the map by clicking on the section labeled "Venice."
 Here's what you'll see:

 At the left edge of the satellite photo are the Tronchetto parking island, the Stazione Marittima cruise terminal, the Piazzale Roma open-air bus terminal (beneath the "SR11" label), and--just to the right of SR11--the Santa Lucia railroad station.

-From the Piazzale Roma and the railroad station, the Grand Canal snakes through the city toward St. Mark's Basin, where Venice's famous Piazza San Marco is visible below the word "Venice."
+From the Piazzale Roma and the railroad station, the Grand Canal snakes through the city toward St. Mark's Basin, where Venice's famous Piazza San Marco is visible below the word "Venezia."
 (You can zoom in on the map for a better look.)

-You'll also notice the word "Sestiere" on the map.
+You'll also notice the word "Sestiere" on the zoomed-in map.
 Central Venice is divided into six sestieri or boroughs: Canareggio, Castello, Dorsoduro, San Polo, San Croce, and San Marco.